cmmarslender/nginx-build/README.md

 # About this Nginx

-This version of Nginx is built with support of Google PageSpeed module (version 1.9.32.3).
+This version of Nginx is built with support of [Google PageSpeed](https://github.com/pagespeed/ngx_pagespeed) (version 1.9.32.3) and [Naxsi](https://github.com/nbs-system/naxsi) (version 0.53-2) modules.
 See the build script for details of where these dependencies live.

 # Building Nginx